codacy/pulse-user-docs/docs/one-click-integrations.md

     ![Installing the Pulse GitHub App](images/ghi-installing.png)

-1. Wait until you get a confirmation that Pulse successfully created the integration and the webhook on GitHub for you.
+1. Wait until you get a confirmation that Pulse successfully created the integration and the webhook on GitHub.

     ![Pulse GitHub integration set up successfully](images/ghi-ok.png)

     If there was an error please [contact support](mailto:pulsesupport@codacy.com).

 ### Configuring how Pulse detects deployments {: id="deployment-detection-strategy"}